What is CryptoLocker ransomware and how to protect against it

 What is a botnet?

-A botnet is a group of infected computers controlled from a central server over the Internet.
+A botnet is a group of infected computers controlled from a central server over the internet.
 The active mechanism on the captured computer can open a connection and scan the remote server for instructions – that host is called the “command and control” (C&C) server.

 The computers in the botnet are called “zombies.”
 They aren’t entirely controlled by the hackers and continue to operate as usual.
 In most cases, those companies don’t even realize that their devices are working for other people.

 The purpose of a botnet is to spread a task between many computers.
-Some botnets control hundreds of thousands of private computers, and other control IoT devices, such as security cameras.
+Some botnets control hundreds of thousands of private computers, and others control IoT devices, such as security cameras.
 Defense mechanisms in cybersecurity software can read the IP address of an attacker and block it.
 So, hackers invented botnets in which each computer just attacks a target once.

-Typically, these legions of computers are used in DDoS attacks, where many computers simultaneously make a connection request to a Web server, overwhelming it.
+Typically, these legions of computers are used in DDoS attacks, where many computers simultaneously make a connection request to a web server, overwhelming it.
 They are also used for spam email campaigns.

-Spam filters on most email systems divert emails from one IP address in bulk by sending those large mailouts from lots of different locations, the botnet ducks that block.
+Spam filters on most email systems divert emails from one IP address in bulk by sending those large mailouts from lots of different locations, but the botnet ducks that block.

 Gameover ZeuS

 The Gameover ZeuS botnet was created and controlled by Evgeniy Mikhailovich Bogachev, a Russian hacker.
 It included more than 1 million zombie computers.
-The system used a Peer-to-Peer architecture for communication with the C&C server.
+The system used peer-to-peer architecture for communication with the C&C server.
 This reduced the traffic traveling in and out of the server and made the C&C harder to trace.

 The primary purpose of Gameover ZeuS was banking fraud.
 The mailing campaign for the CryptoLocker ransomware was a secondary task for the botnet.
 Not only did the C&C server issue instructions to send out a standard email, but it also generated fake domain names.
 Emails only need a valid source address if the sender needs a reply.
 However, the structure of ransomware attacks means that no response is necessary for the campaign to be successful.